my-private-apps/hascal/README.md

 1. Cross Platform (Linux, Windows,MacOS,Web)
 2. Fast & Powerful
 3. Simple syntax (combination of Pascal , ruby and golang)
-3. Safe
+4. Safe
-4. Can be used in web development
+5. Can be used in web development(can compiles to JavaScript)
 ## Get Started
 On Windows : \
 [Download Hascal for Windows](#)